Code-Institute-Submissions/ms1-the_rolls/README.md

 - Checked that only the correct 3 links appear on each page.
 - Checked that the underline effect works on each link on each page.
-- Checked that the social media links work.
+- Checked that the social media links work and opeen in new tab.
 - Checked the responsiveness of the footer on each page for all screen sizes.
-- Checked the social media links open the correct page and open in a new tab.

 #### Home Page